TIBCOSoftware/snappy-on-k8s/charts/snappydata/README.md

 To install Helm follow the steps [here](https://docs.pivotal.io/runtimes/pks/1-0/configure-tiller-helm.html).
 The instructions are applicable for any kubernetes cluster (PKS or GKE or Minikube).

+*Note that the Docker image of SnappyData is built using its Open Source (OSS) version.
+The image of its Enterprise version will be made available soon.*

 ## Quickstart

 We use SnappyData Helm chart to deploy SnappyData on Kubernetes.
 Use `helm install` command to deploy the SnappyData chart